• +1-800-513-5423

 You had me convinced that throughout my life you were determined to stay,

-that I did not have that option of turning and walking away.
+that I did not have the option of turning and walking away.

 Before you know it, everyone I loved saw this side of me that was hurting them inside.